deajan/osync/README.md

 osync has been designed to not delete any data, but rather make backups of conflictual files or soft deletes.
 Nevertheless, you should always have a neat backup of your data before trying a new sync tool.

-You may get osync on the author's site (stable version) or on github (stable or latest dev snapshot) Getting osync via author's site on **http://www.netpower.fr/osync**
+You may get osync on github (stable or latest dev snapshot) or on the author's site (stable version) Getting osync via author's site on <https://www.netpower.fr/osync>

 	$ wget http://www.netpower.fr/projects/osync/osync.v1.2.tar.gz
 	$ tar xvf osync.v1.2.tar.gz